 1. The updated Fish Pier public use document (tabled since January) was adopted unanimously.
 The only changes made to the document were the removal of obsolete verbiage that no longer applied to the pier such as permitting and an alteration of one sentence regarding what members of the public could use the pier, making it less restrictive.
 The previous version said “Boothbay Harbor residents” the new version now says “the general public”.
 (Copy of the document on file)

-2. Wendy Wolf presented that the unused Harbor Master reserve funds totaling approximately $23,000 be reallocated to the Route 27 Sidewalk reserve account to assist offsetting a matching fund shortfall that has been created due to the significant increase (s) to the projects estimated costs.
+2. Wendy Wolf recommended that the unused Harbor Master reserve funds totaling approximately $23,000 be reallocated to the Route 27 Sidewalk reserve account to assist offsetting a local match fund shortfall that has been created due to the significant increase (s) to the projects estimated costs.
 This was motioned and seconded and unanimously approved.

 PUBLIC FORUM:

+1. Steve Lorraine presented a copy of the independent review of the Honeywell recommendation that was presented to the school trustees.
+Copies will be distributed to the Select Board.

-1. John and Lynn Seitzer each expressed their concerns that they felt the input from attorney Bill Logan had unfairly influenced the wording of the warrant articles approved at the last meeting.
+2. John and Lynn Seitzer each expressed their concerns that they felt the input from attorney Bill Logan had unfairly influenced the wording of the warrant articles approved at the last meeting.
 They also had concerns that they felt what Chairman Bill Hamblen had recommended to the Board of Selectmen regarding planning board recommendations was not completely accurate.
 Chairman Wolf explained that the Board of Selectmen were not bound to make warrant articles out of all the Planning Board recommendations and that they are duly authorized to present their own recommendations for warrant articles for town meeting.
 She further explained that during this year long plus process there had been a significant amount of input either verbal or written presented to the Code Enforcement Officer, Town Manager, Selectmen and Town Attorney and that each and every bit of it was taken into consideration throughout the process.
 No particular information inappropriately influenced the Board of Selectmen and the entire legal process was followed to the letter including a public workshop and public hearing when finalizing draft warrant articles presented by Attorney Cunningham which was also done in a public meeting setting.

-2. The Seitzer’s requested a copy of Bill Logan’s letter.
-John Cunningham was fine with that request and the Town Manger promptly provided that letter to the Seitzer’s via email.
+3. The Seitzer’s requested a copy of Bill Logan’s letter. [ Attorney John Cunningham was fine with that request and the Town Manger promptly provided that letter to the Seitzer’s via email on March 12, 2019].

 WARRANTS: